LevyMonteiro/pagina-de-receita/README.md

+# Revenue page
-This is an repository with a revenue page in HTML and CSS
+This is a revenue page repository to apply my apprenticeship, containing a revenue of waffles exemple.